GuicoRM/Final-Project-DE2/README.md

     **ISR(TIMER0_OVF_vect)**

-    It will be carried out scan of keypad using one function created by the programmer and which will be explained later.
+    It will be carried out scan of keypad using one function created by ourselves and which will be explained later.
-    Also, inside this ISR, it will be displayed the state of the door when user enters some correct password using **UART** and LCD screen.
+    Also, inside this ISR, it will be displayed the state of the door when user enters correct password using **UART** and LCD screen.
-    Besides, it will be disabled current ISR and enabled on of the other two ISR.
+    Besides, it will be disabled current ISR and enabled one of the other two ISR.

     **ISR(TIMER1_OVF_vect)**

-    This ISR will be enable just in case user enter correct password.
+    This ISR will be enable just in the case user enter correct password.
     The door will be open, speaker will play a sound and LED GREEN will be on.
     After 5 seconds, this ISR will be disable and first ISR will be enable again.

     **ISR(TIMER2_OVF_vect)**

-    This ISR will be enable just in case user enter wrong password for 3 times.
+    This ISR will be enable just in the case user enter wrong password for 3 times.
     The door will be closed, speaker will play a sound each 1 second and LED RED will blink.
     After 5 seconds, this ISR will be disable and first ISR will be enable again.